 If NRBUBIT is none-zero, the unused bits are not set to zero or any other value by NetEx/IP.
 The calling program must handle any "garbage" that may be placed in the last word of the transfer.

 NRBREQ

-NRBREQ is the request code that will be given to NetEx/IP.
-This is a 16-bit binary value that contains the type of request (example: SREAD) that NetEx/IP is to perform.
+NRBREQ is generally filled in by the API when the NetEx call is made and contains the type of request (example: SREAD) that NetEx/IP is to perform.

 NRBREQ has the following format: